10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 Create a Giving Tuesday Fundraising Page

-Pro tip: Donate $5 to your nonprofit organization both on desktop and mobile so that you go through the entire donor experience yourself.
+Pro tip: Test your donation page by making a small donation, maybe $5.
+Try it on a desktop and mobile device to ensure the process is as seamless as you’ve designed it to be.
 If you have trouble reading the text or clicking a link, your donors will too.
-Take note of any potential improvements and then make the necessary adjustments to your donation page and/or form.
+Take note of any potential improvements and make the necessary adjustments.

 2. Showcase real-time progress